 Japchae, literally meaning “mixture of vegetables” is another traditional Korean dish that everyone loves for its sweetness and unique texture coming from the glass noodles.
-On his particular day, I had some leftover sweet potato noodles (aka glass noodles or vermicelli noodles) from the other day, so I decided to make something light and healthy for lunch.
-Instead of including our normal dose of meats (bulgogi), I went straight vegetarian for my brother-in-law’s sake and included only carrots, onions, mushrooms, and green onions.
-After 25 minutes of slicing n dicing vegetables, boiling the noodles, and mixing them by hand (the Korean way), it was finally greeted with applause from my toughest food critics, which included the cooking matriarch of the house my mom, sister, and brother-in-law.
-And luckily for me, everyone enjoyed the dish, including my hard-to-please mom!
-I was flattered by one critic’s positive comment: “It tastes even better without kogi (meat) and definitely tastes lighter and healthier without sacrificing any flavors.”
-What else needs to be said. ^^
+You’ll often see this dish served on special occasions like birthdays, anniversaries, and sometimes church pot lucks on special Sundays.
+There was no celebration on his particular day, but I did some leftover sweet potato starch noodles (aka glass noodles or Korean vermicelli noodles) that I needed to use up, so I decided to make something light and healthy for lunch.
+Instead of including our normal dose of meat (bulgogi), I went straight vegetarian for my brother-in-law and included only carrots, onions, mushrooms, and green onions.
+There are different variations, but the traditional method usually calls for spinach, bulgogi or thin strips of beef, and jidan (egg strips).
+After 25 minutes of slicing n dicing vegetables, soaking and boiling the noodles, then mixing them by hand (the Korean way), it was finally greeted with applause from my toughest food critics: my mom and sister (brother-in-law liked it, but he likes everything I cook).
+Although it personally had the right flavors and textures, the only thing missing was some meat!
+Oh well, there’s always next time…. 🙂

 Noodle soak time: 25 minutes